-Saracens squander eight-point half time lead to lose 25-23 to Sale Sharks in a thrilling LV=Cup encounter
+First-half tries from Joel Tomkins and Kameli Ratuvou were not enough as Saracens threw away an eight-point lead at half-time to lose 25-23 against Sale Sharks in a thrilling LV=Cup contest.

 With several players absent on international duty Sarries were once again forced to field a youthful team that perhaps lacked the experience needed to see out a game the Men in Black were at one stage in control of.

 Sale took the lead in under three minutes as a well-worked line out caught the Saracens defence napping and the Sharks moved the ball along the line quickly for Mark Cueto to cruise over for an early try.

 Inside centre Jordan Davies failed to find the target with a tricky conversion and minutes later the visitors reduced the deficit to 5-3 when Nils Mordt made no mistake with a close-range penalty.

 Saracens had woken up and soon after they were ahead.
 A strong break by Mouritz Botha - released from England duty in midweek - saw the ball travel through three pairs of hands before finally Ratuvou ghosted through the Sale defence to score under the posts.

 Mordt then made it two conversions out of two to take the score to 10-5 with less than a quarter of an hour gone.

 Sale though began to exert themselves on the match, enjoying a consistent spell of possession and looking most comfortable with the ball in the hands of their agile back line.

 With 19 minutes on the clock the hosts bagged the points their dominance deserved.